dedenys/startup/notes.md

 startsWith()	| True if the string has a given prefix endsWith() |	True if the string has a given suffix toLowerCase() |	Converts all characters to lowercase

+# JSON

+> "JavaScript Object Notation (JSON) was conceived by Douglas Crockford in 2001 while working at Yahoo!"
+> "JSON provides a simple, and yet effective way, to share and store data.
+By design JSON is easily convertible to, and from, JavaScript objects.
+This makes it a very convenient data format when working with web technologies.
+Because of its simplicity, standardization, and compatibility with JavaScript, JSON has become one of the world's most popular data formats."

+A JSON document wil contain one data type: string, number, boolean, array, object, null, object.

+The most common data type for JSON is an **object**, which is a key (string) value (any data type) pair.

+Remember, curly braces are for objects, while square brackets are for arrays.
+Strings always use double quotes.

+You may convert JSON to JavaScrip using **JSON.parse** or **JSON.stringify**